DivergentClouds/metasubleq/readme.txt

 Location Editing:

- An expression or character followed by a colon means that further code is stored starting at that location
+ An expression or number followed by a colon means that further code is stored starting at that location

 Comments: